Use Case:-

 You will see the below records in the DynamoDB table.

-you can use this link to generate your private key and public key.
+to generate your private key and public key.
 Modify your public key in the DynamoDB script.

 Populate Dummy Data in S3:-